 Negative changes in the respiratory system due to ageing can also cause the occurrence of sleep apneas, hypopneas, and arousals from sleep, resulting in sleep disturbances.
 People suffering from Alzheimer’s disease, where there is dramatic cell loss in the brain, have also been found to experience severe sleep fragmentation.
 Other factors such as medication use, nocturnal urinary frequency and chronic pain can also affect sleep.

 Poor sleep hygiene can cause sleep disturbances in everyone, not just older adults.

-Irregular bedtimes disrupt the circadian rhythm and makes it harder to achieve quality sleep.
+Irregular bedtimes disrupt the circadian rhythm and make it harder to achieve quality sleep.
 Exposing yourself to too much light at night, such as light emitted from television or handphones, influences your circadian rhythm to think that it is still daytime.
 It confuses your body into staying awake, which makes it harder for you to fall asleep.

-Caffeinated drinks can keep you awake beyond bed time and even if you do fall asleep, it may decrease the time you spend in deep sleep, causing sleep fragmentation and increasing the likelihood of waking up at the slightest external disturbance.
+Caffeinated drinks can keep you awake beyond bedtime and even if you do fall asleep, it may decrease the time you spend in deep sleep, causing sleep fragmentation and increasing the likelihood of waking up at the slightest external disturbance.